A graduate program in applied areas of biological and biomedical sciences.

-Qatar faces a unique set of healthcare challenges.
-Diseases such as diabetes, cancer, cardiovascular conditions as well as mental health issues are in constant progression in Qatar and the region.
-While these diseases seem unrelated to each other, recent findings clearly established that their high prevalence in many areas of the world in general, and in Qatar in particular, is due to a combination of environmental pollution and heredity factors.
-The elevated levels of consanguineous marriages in Qatar and the Gulf region promote the expression of genetic mutations that trigger or favor these diseases, yet many of the molecular and cellular mechanisms involved remain elusive.
+Qatar is facing a number of unique challenges in the healthcare sector.
+There is a continuous progress in the treatment of diseases such as diabetes, cancer, cardiovascular diseases and mental disorders in Qatar and across the region.
+While these diseases seem to be incoherent, modern discoveries prove clearly that the wide prevalence of such diseases in many regions of the wor general and Qatar in particular is due to a combination of causes related to environmental pollution and genetic factors.
+High rates of endogamy in Qatar and the Gulf region lead to genetic mutations that cause or exacerbate such diseases.
+However, molecular and cellular mechanisms related to such diseases remain embarrassing.

-In order to address some of these challenges, the Biological and Biomedical Sciences (BBS)graduate programs aim to train the next generation of scientists, encouraging the best and brightest students to pursue leadership positions in biomedical research in Qatar.
+In order to encounter some of these challenges, the graduate programs in the biological and biomedical sciences aim to train the next generation of scientists and encourage the best and most distinguished students to pursue the leading positions in biomedical research field in Q.

 Students spend the first semester taking core classes while identifying potential research advisors.
 In the second semester, students take a mix of core and elective classes.
-At this time, students will also have begun their thesis research, and formed a Research Advisory Committee (RAC) -- a committee that will give advice and help oversee the student’s progress.
-At the end of two years, all MS students are expected to submit a written thesis, and to defend it orally.
+At this time, students begin their thesis research, and get a Research Advisory Committee (RAC) formed; a committee that will give advice and oversee the student’s progress.
+At the end of the two years, all MS students are anticipated to submit a written thesis and defend it orally.

 Train the next generation of scientists that are leaders in their fields with world-class expertise in cutting-edge technologies in biomedically relevant areas of biology able to translate research findings intoclinical benefits.